jan-r/thermometer/readme.md

 Hardware setup:
 ---------------
 * Arduino D2:           DHT22 "data" pin
+* Arduino D3:           DHT22 "VCC" pin
 * Arduino A4 (I2C SDA): SDA pin of display
 * Arduino A5 (I2C SCL): SCL pin of display

+The DHT22 sensor is supplied from an Arduino output pin.
+The maximum current drawn by the sensor is around 1.5 mA, so the pin can easily supply the chip.
+This way the sensor can be switched off to save power and avoid self-heating of the sensor.
+The sensor is enabled 1s before a measurement is taken and switched off after the measurement.

 Required software libraries:
 ----------------------------